Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/orcsplitter-pota.md

 aliases: ["Orcsplitter"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Princes of the Apocalypse p.
-224
+BookSource: "Princes of the Apocalypse p.
+224"
 ---
 # Orcsplitter
 *Melee Weapon, legendary (requires attunement by a dwarf, fighter, or paladin of good alignment)*